 This site contains affiliate links.
 Please see Policies for more information.

-Instant Pot burrito bowls are one of my favorite meal prep recipes to make, and this recipe could not be any easier!
+Instant Pot Burrito Bowls are one of my favorite meal prep recipes to make, and this recipe could not be any easier!
 Use frozen chicken breasts, dry black beans, and uncooked rice for a budget-friendly, pressure cooked meal the whole family will enjoy.

 I love a good chicken burrito bowl.
 Burrito bowls combine all the deliciousness of a burrito but in a convenient, customizable bowl that’s perfect for busy weeknights.

-This Instant Pot Chicken Burrito Bowl is excellent for the nights that I forgot to thaw my chicken or soak my black beans.
+This Instant Pot Chicken Burrito Bowl recipe is excellent for the nights that I forget to thaw my chicken or soak my black beans.
 It’s such an easy recipe and can be customized to the whole family’s taste preference.

-Ingredients for these Chicken Burrito Bowls
+Ingredients in Chicken Burrito Bowls

 - Frozen Chicken Breast: Chicken breast is a versatile source of protein that works great for this recipe.
 I use frozen boneless skinless chicken breasts for these burrito bowls.